-Rafael Nadal is now a 2-time Olympic Gold Medalist…and has a chance to make it 3 by Sunday.
+Rafael Nadal is now a 2-time Gold Medalist — and has a chance to make it 3 by Sunday.
 Friday night, he and childhood friend Marc Lopez stood atop the podium as the Spanish Anthem played.

-Romanians Florin Mergea and Horia Tecau took home the Silver – both earning their first Olympic medals; while Americans Steve Johnson and Jack Sock defeated Canadians Daniel Nestor and Vasek Pospisil in the Bronze Medal Match.
+Romanians Florin Mergea and Horia Tecau took home the Silver – both earning their first medals at the Games; while Americans Steve Johnson and Jack Sock defeated Canadians Daniel Nestor and Vasek Pospisil in the Bronze Medal Match.

 The Gold Medal victory was Rafa’s second win of the day.
 Earlier that afternoon, he overcame host-city favorite Thomaz Bellucci to reach the Singles Semifinals.
 Andy Murray, Juan Martin Del Potro and Kei Nishikori are the remaining Semifinalists…